JThKnoop/Solarview/README.md

 # Solarview

 **Solarview** is a Python3-application that produces a per year heatmap of solar PV energy production using the Growatt server data.
 See example below.
+The lower diagram shows the total power production per day.
+The upper diagram shows for each day the actual powerproduction per 5 minute interval between **5:00** (5 AM) and **22:00** (10:00 PM).

 Reads the production data from the Growatt server (http://growatt.server.com)
 using the GrowattShinePhone api, stores them locally and incrementally.